euroargodev/argopy/docs/contributing.rst

       ...
       ```

 #.
-Include the full version string of *argopy* and its dependencies.
+Include the full version string of **Argopy** and its dependencies.
 You can use the
    built in function::

       >>> import argopy